 - Undergraduate Honors Conference Sponsored by the Communication and Theatre Department

 First-Year Seminars are introductory, foundational, and exploratory.
-Seminars are designed to engage students with reading, writing, and critical thinking, and all seminars emphasize class-discussion.
-FYS courses are not meant to be introduction to a specific major, but rather new ways of thinking.
-Many of the courses take an interdisciplinary approach to topics, where students learn one concept from multiple points of view.
+Designed to engage students in reading, writing, and critical thinking, FYS courses are not meant to be introduction to a specific major, but rather new ways of thinking.
+Many of the courses take an interdisciplinary approach to topics through which students learn one concept from multiple points of view.

 Honors Scholars Program: The Honors Scholars program is perfect for the curious mind.
 Students enrolled in the program take the liberal arts experience to the next level by drawing connections between different disciplines and ideas.
 Honors students work closely with faculty and peers as they tackle challenging seminars, discussion-based courses, and an honors thesis.

-Environmental Fellows Program: Environmental fellows study how humans impact the environment, as well as the ways in which the environment affects our lives.
-The program emphasizes hands-on experience, so fellows gain first-hand knowledge of the topics they study.
+Environmental Fellows Program: Environmental fellows study how humans impact the environment as well as the ways in which the environment affects humankind.
+The program emphasizes hands-on experience, so fellows gain firsthand knowledge of the topics they study.
 Fellows are also given several opportunities to practice their leadership skills.

-Management Fellows Program: The Management Fellows program is highly selective and best suited for students with an interest in business, leadership, or entrepreneurship.
+Management Fellows Program: The highly selective Management Fellows program is best suited for students with an interest in business, leadership, or entrepreneurship.
 The program’s curriculum is a mixture of liberal arts education and real-world business experience.

 Media Fellows Program: Students interested in the theory and practical application of media are invited to apply for the Media Fellows Program.
 Participants are given amazing benefits like access to a media lab, a speaker series, internship opportunities, and close interaction with experienced faculty.